 Suing for Negligent Hiring and Retention

-Trucking companies are responsible for who they decide to hire and place behind the wheel.
+Trucking companies are responsible for who they hire and place behind the wheel.
 Companies should screen their potential hires for safety.
-Any drivers that have a history of causing serious crashes, driving under the influence, or assaulting others with a vehicle should be rejected as applicants.
+Any drivers with a history of causing serious crashes, driving under the influence, or assaulting others with a vehicle should be rejected as applicants.
 When trucking companies hire these drivers anyway or fail to run background checks, they could be held liable for negligent hiring.